JuliaLang/julia/doc/stdlib/base.rst

    Compute the minimum value of an array over the given dimensions

+.. function:: extrema(itr)

+    Compute both the minimum and maximum element in a single pass, and return them as a 2-tuple.

 .. function:: indmax(itr) -> Integer

    Returns the index of the maximum element in a collection